okta/okta-sdk-dotnet/README.md

 This library looks for configuration in the following sources:

 1. An `okta.yaml` file in a `.okta` folder in the current user's home directory (`~/.okta/okta.yaml` or `%userprofile%\.okta\okta.yaml`)
+2. An `appsettings.json` file in the application or project's root directory
-2. An `okta.yaml` file in a `.okta` folder in the application or project's root directory
+3. An `okta.yaml` file in a `.okta` folder in the application or project's root directory
-3. Environment variables
+4. Environment variables
-4. Configuration explicitly passed to the constructor (see the example in [Getting started](#getting-started))
+5. Configuration explicitly passed to the constructor (see the example in [Getting started](#getting-started))

 Higher numbers win.
 In other words, configuration passed via the constructor will override configuration found in environment variables, which will override configuration in `okta.yaml` (if any), and so on.

+Note that `json` files cannot be used if they contain JavaScript comments.
+Comments are not allowed by JSON format.

 ### YAML configuration